 Our 100% pure maple syrup is included with our original Brussels Waffle.
-Our dedication to quality in food extends to our maple syrups.
-We provide only 100% pure maple syrup that is very costly.
-We are only charging the cost of the syrup plus the cost of the container.
-Many guests ask for maple syrup with their waffle sandwiches.
-In our effort to keep costs down we do not include it in the price of other sandwiches.
+Our dedication to quality in food extends to our maple syrup.
+We offer 100% pure Vermont maple syrup for purchase.
+We also now offer a waffle syrup blend free of charge for guests to enjoy with their waffle sandwiches.

 What is frozen custard?

 Fresh Frozen Custard is a rich fresh ice cream enhanced with egg yolks.